kbknapp/cargo-graph/README.md

 Usage
 -----
-In a rust project using Cargo, run the following commands (assuming cargo-dot is on your PATH)
+In a Rust project using Cargo, run the following commands (assuming cargo-dot is on your PATH)
 ```sh
 cargo build # If you don't have a Cargo.lock file